github/docs/content/rest/guides/scripting-with-the-rest-api-and-net.md

 ## Using the response

-The `request` method returns a response object.
-The properties are `Data` (the response body returned by the endpoint), `StatusCode` (the HTTP response code), `ApiUrl` (the URL of the request), and `Headers` (an object containing the response headers).
-Unless otherwise specified, the response body is in JSON format.
-Some endpoints do not return a response body; in those cases, the `Data` property is `null`.
+The `Get<T>` method in Octokit.NET returns a `ApiResponse<T>` object.
+The properties are `Body` (the response body returned by the endpoint), `HttpStatusCode` (the HTTP response code), `ApiInfo` (an object containing the response headers and other API information).
+Unless otherwise specified, the response body is in JSON format and automatically deserialized into the type `T`.
+Some endpoints do not return a response body; in those cases, the `Body` property is `null`.

 ```csharp
 var response = await github.Connection.Get<object>("repos/{owner}/{repo}/issues/{issue_number}", new Dictionary<string, string>